analogdevicesinc/ai8x-training/README.md

 ##### Repository Branches

 By default, the `develop` branch is checked out.
 This branch is the most frequently updated branch and it contains the latest improvements to the project.
-To switch to the main branch that is updated less frequently, but may be more stable, use the command `git checkout master`.
+To switch to the main branch that is updated less frequently, but may be more stable, use the command `git checkout main`.

 ###### TensorFlow / Keras